dotnet-script/dotnet-script/README.md

 ### Prerequisites

-The only thing we need to install is [.NET Core 2.1+ SDK](https://www.microsoft.com/net/download/core).
-In order to use C# 8.0 features, [.NET Core 3.1+ SDK](https://www.microsoft.com/net/download/core) must be installed.
+The only thing we need to install is [.NET Core 3.1 or .NET 5.0 SDK](https://www.microsoft.com/net/download/core).

 ### .NET Core Global Tool

-.NET Core 2.1 introduces the concept of global tools meaning that you can install `dotnet-script` using nothing but the .NET CLI.
+.NET Core 2.1 introduced the concept of global tools meaning that you can install `dotnet-script` using nothing but the .NET CLI.

 ```shell
 dotnet tool install -g dotnet-script